stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 09 (P2L6) - Formal Specification Exercise.md

 ### ORDERED Precondition Quiz

-_See if you can specify the precondition for ORDERED given the signature:_
+_See if you can specify the precondition for ORDERED given the signature_:

 > `Vector<int> Y = ORDERED(Vector<int> X)`